 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

-Some people find uptalking intensely irritating, others don’t even notice it.
+Some people find uptalking intensely irritating, but others don’t even notice it.
 It involves a slight rising inflection at the end of a sentence and it has spread rapidly throughout the English-speaking world.
 Linguists call it “high-rise terminals” (HRT).

 It is mainly teenagers who are using HRT and it’s more likely to be used by females; it’s even appearing among preteens.
 Indeed, some adults seem to be catching the affliction from their children.
-It crops up everywhere as in “I live in Texas?” with the unspoken addition of “If that’s all right with you?”
+It crops up everywhere, as in “I live in Texas?” with the unspoken addition of “If that’s all right with you?”

-Where Does Uptalking Come from?
+Where Does Uptalking Come From?